Purchasing a property in Portugal is a relatively straight-forward process. Here we explain the fundamental points to bear in mind...

 Once decided on your chosen property, we recommend that you seek the services of a registered and qualified surveyor.
 This will reassure you of your choice, raise any issues that need to be addressed immediately plus (if necessary) recommend additional guarantees that should be inserted into contracts.
 One thing's for sure: you'll know exactly what you're buying, as a surveyor won't be biased by enthusiasm or sentiment for the property, as you may be.
 A survey offers peace of mind.

 Buying a new home can be a daunting prospect, and even more so in a foreign country where the language and purchase laws are very different.
 However, with our help plus a reputable legal advisor there's no need for concern when buying a property in Portugal.
-Select a lawyer/solicitor who normally carries out property conveyance and who is able to respond in a set timescale to your requests.
+Select a lawyer/solicitor who regularly carries out property conveyance and who is able to respond in a set timescale to your requests.
 We have reliable English-speaking lawyers that we work with on a regular basis and who provide a solid professional service at reasonable cost.
 Another major benefit is that a lawyer can be given power of attorney, thereby saving you considerable time and expense travelling to Portugal to sign documents in person.

 A lawyer will ensure that: